-The following are general requirements for all teacher credential candidates to be recommended to CCTC for approval by Seaver College of Pepperdine University.
+The following are general requirements for all teacher credential candidates to be recommended to CTC for approval by Seaver College of Pepperdine University.
 Students must satisfy these as well as teacher education admission requirements.

-- Be admitted to Seaver College. - Complete a course at Seaver College or another regionally accredited institution giving instruction in the principles of the Constitution of the United States.
-This requirement may be met by examination. - Complete two semesters in residence at Seaver College. - Complete the bachelor's degree with a state-approved subject matter preparation or pass the California Subject Examinations for Teachers (CSET) exam.
-(Required for compliance with federal No Child Left Behind regulations.) - Complete the approved professional education program. - Pass the Performance Assessment for California Teachers (PACT). - Single-subject candidates must pass the California Basic Educational Skills Test (CBEST). - Multiple-subject candidates must pass the Reading Instruction Competence Assessment (RICA). - Complete training in cardiopulmonary resuscitation (CPR) that covers infant, child, and adult CPR skills.
+- Be admitted to Seaver College. - Complete a course at Seaver College or another regionally accredited institution giving instruction in the principles of the Constitution of the United States. - Complete two semesters in residence at Seaver College. - Complete the bachelor's degree with a state-approved subject matter preparation or pass the California Subject Examinations for Teachers (CSET) exam. - Complete the approved professional education program. - Pass the Education Teacher Performance Assessment (edTPA).

+- Meet the Basic Skills Requirement (BSR). - Multiple-subject candidates must pass the Reading Instruction Competence Assessment (RICA). - Complete training in cardiopulmonary resuscitation (CPR) that covers infant, child, and adult CPR skills.